-(i) Following Tutorial #1, the mesh for the modified system should still have enhanced resolution along the wall; see Fig. 2.
-The mesh shown in Fig. 2 is the minimum requirement.
-A further refinement of the mesh is strongly recommended.
-(Otherwise, the relatively low resolution in the interior of the pipe will affect the quality of the line plots for Task 2.)
+Following Tutorial #1, the mesh for the modified system should still have enhanced resolution along the wall; as illustrated in Fig. 2.
+The actual mesh used in this homework should have a finer resolution that shown in Fig. 2.
+(Using a low resolution will affect the representation of viscous effect near the wall.
+Moreover, using low resolution in the interior of the pipe will affect the quality of the line plots for Task 2.)